After surgery

 Any problems

-Talk to your surgeon or breast care nurse if you have ongoing problems with arm or shoulder pain, stiffness or swelling.
+Talk to your healthcare team if you have ongoing problems with arm or shoulder pain, stiffness or swelling.

 Sometimes fluid collects near the wound, this is called a seroma.
 Sometimes the fluid needs to be drained and it may affect the movement in your arm.
 Speak with your doctor if this happens to you.

-Contact your breast care nurse or doctor if your wound looks red, inflamed or is painful.
+Contact your healthcare team if your wound looks red, inflamed or is painful.
 In any of these situations, they may need to see you in clinic.
 They may also suggest that you stop the exercises for a short time.

 Scar tissue in the armpit (cording)